Looking for fun things to do in Sayulita? Keep on reading for all you must do, see, and eat in Mexico’s chillest, most colorful surf town!

 When to Go to Sayulita

 Sayulita enjoys warm beach weather, with highs ranging from 80-90 degrees Fahrenheit year-round, making any time a great time to visit.
-The area experiences a rainy season during June through August, when both temperatures and humidity are also at their highest.
+However, it experiences a dry season and a wet season.

-Sayulita’s busy season is between November to April, which is the area’s dry season, and when the temperatures are slightly cooler.
+High Season (November-April May): Sayulita’s busy season is between November to May, which is the area’s dry season, and when the temperatures are slightly cooler.
 This is also pricing and demand for accommodations are at their highest.
-Sayulita also tends to get very busy around Christmas and New Years, as well as the week leading up to Easter, and this is when crowds are at their absolute highest.
+Sayulita also tends to get very busy around Christmas and New Years, as well as the week leading up to Easter.

 We visited in March, and the weather was warm and pleasant (albeit a bit overcast).
 Yes, our accommodations were priced a bit higher (although still pretty affordable), and availability was limited (we procrastinated).
 We did experience some crowds, since it was also on a holiday weekend in Mexico, but didn’t find it to be all that bothersome.